projectzerodev/zeronix_old/README.md

 # Zeronix

 <!--
 Zeronix is a minimal operating system designed to serve as a foundation for other distributions rather than as a standalone system.
 It provides only the essential components, including a bootloader, kernel, package manager, and a set of core utilities.
 -->

 ## Building

+This section covers building Zeronix.

+### Prequisites

 You will need the following external dependecies to build Zeronix: